vietfood/gemm_metal/README.md

 - `naive`: The humble beginning.
 - `tile_16` and `tile_32`: Tiling kernel with different tile sizes.
 - `tile_threads`: Tiling kernel with more work on threads.
+- `tile_simdgroup`: Tiling kernel with `simdgroup` (metal intrinsics).

 ## The Grand Plan (aka The Optimization Checklist)

 This project is structured so you can follow the optimization journey step-by-step.
 Each new kernel will be a separate file, building on the lessons of the last.

-- [x] **Chapter 0: The Setup.** Build a solid, memory-safe C++ framework with a real benchmark harness.
+- [x] **Chapter 0: The Setup** Build a solid, memory-safe C++ framework with a real benchmark harness.
 No segfaults allowed.
-- [x] **Chapter 1: The Tiling.** The first real optimization.
+- [x] **Chapter 1: The Tiling** The first real optimization.
 Use that sweet, sweet shared memory or SMEM (`__threadgroup` in Metal, `__shared__` in CUDA) to stop hitting DRAM so much.
 This is where we should see the first big performance jump.
-- [x] **Chapter 2: More Work, Less Laziness (Register Tiling).** Make each thread compute a small 2x2 or 4x4 block of the output matrix.
+- [x] **Chapter 2: More Work, Less Laziness (Register Tiling)** Make each thread compute a small 2x2 or 4x4 block of the output matrix.
 This increases register reuse and hides instruction latency.
-- [ ] **Chapter 3: Embracing the Hardware (SIMD-group Matrix Primitives).** This is the game-changer.
+- [x] **Chapter 3: Embracing the Hardware (SIMD-group Matrix Primitives)** This is the game-changer.
 We will stop using scalar math and switch to the hardware's native matrix multiplication capabilities.
-- [ ] **Chapter 4: Hiding Latency (Software Pipelining).** Overlap memory fetching with computation using `async_copy` and double-buffering in `threadgroup` memory.
+- [ ] **Chapter 4: Hiding Latency (Software Pipelining)** Overlap memory fetching with computation using `async_copy` and double-buffering in `threadgroup` memory.
-- [ ] **Chapter 5: Adaptive Tiling (Specialization & Tuning).** Move from runtime parameters to compile-time constants.
+- [ ] **Chapter 5: Adaptive Tiling (Specialization & Tuning)** Move from runtime parameters to compile-time constants.
 Implement heuristics to choose the best tile size and configuration for the target GPU and problem size.

 ## Performance Analysis